mideind/Tokenizer/README.rst

 Tokenizer is an independent spinoff from the `Greynir project <https://greynir.is>`_ (GitHub repository `here <https://github.com/mideind/Reynir>`_), by the same authors.
+The `Greynir natural language parser for Icelandic <https://github.com/mideind/ReynirPackage>`_ uses Tokenizer on its input.

-Note that Tokenizer is licensed under the MIT license while Greynir is licensed under GPLv3.
+Note that Tokenizer is licensed under the *MIT* license while Greynir is licensed under *GPLv3*.

-You might also find the
-`Reynir natural language parser for Icelandic <https://github.com/mideind/ReynirPackage>`_ interesting.
-The Reynir parser uses Tokenizer on its input.

 Deep vs. shallow tokenization